tormodwill/macSSHFS/README.md

 # macSSHFS
-mac version of sshfs.

-This is a mac version of
+This is a mac version of sshfs https://github.com/libfuse/sshfs
-https://github.com/libfuse/sshfs

 This version is based on version 2.10.0 for linux